blackbaud/bbui-angular/documentation/guides/1_getting_started/README.md

 # Get started with bbui-angular

 The bbui-angular library wraps up calls to the Infinity web shell and UI Modeling services into Angular services.
-It is fully compatible with Infinity web shell versions 3.0 and up.

 When you build Angular applications, we strongly recommend that you use [SKY UX](http://skyux.developer.blackbaud.com/) as a front-end framework.
 SKY UX is built on top of [AngularJS](https://angularjs.org/) and [Bootstrap](http://getbootstrap.com/).
 All examples on this site use SKY UX.